jiin-kim109/react-n-react-native/README.md

 # Cross-Platform-Development-React-n-React-Native

-A demo for a React and React Native cross development in a monorepo sturcture.
-Aiming to reduce workloads of web and mobile development by sharing the common components and hooks.
+A cross-platform development demo.
+React and React Native share the common componetns and hooks in a monorepo sturcture.
+Aiming to reduce workloads of web and mobile co-development.

 ## Description

-A cross-platform development with yarn-workspace.
-Upon the monorepo structure, React and React Native will share the common components and React Hooks.
+I used Yarn-Workspaces to split code into multiple packages.
 The folder structure is as follows,

 - packages/web (React.js web app)
 - packages/app (React Native app)
 - packages/common (common hooks and componetns)

+where the packages/common has some basic React components such as Button, Text, and Theme.
+The common hooks include the global state and authentication context.

 ### App